microsoft/terminal/src/tools/MonarchPeasantSample/README.md

 ## Project layout

-The code is vaguely seperated into the following files, with the following purposes.
-As this code isn't production-ready code, the layering isn't particularily well organized nor enforced.
+The code is vaguely separated into the following files, with the following purposes.
+As this code isn't production-ready code, the layering isn't particularly well organized nor enforced.

 * `Monarch.idl/.h/.cpp`: Code for the WinRT Monarch object, responsible for coordinating the Peasants